nextensio/docs/content/en/Configurations/policies/_index.md

 * write the policy using hardcoded values so as to not use the reference data file
 * write the policy in a generalized form to take values to be matched from a reference data file

-When the number of hosts (services) is small, the first strategy can be employed for the Route policy.
+When the number of apps (services) is small, the first strategy can be employed for the Route policy.
 When the number of AppGroup IDs is small, the first strategy can be adopted for the Access policy.
 When the number of trace requests is small, the first strategy can be adopted for the Trace policy.

-However, as the number of hosts or AppGroup IDs or trace requests goes up substantially, maintaining a policy with separate rules having hardcoded values per host or AppGroup ID or trace request can get cumbersome.
+However, as the number of apps or AppGroup IDs or trace requests goes up substantially, maintaining a policy with separate rules having hardcoded values per app or AppGroup ID or trace request can get cumbersome.
 It becomes desirable to collapse the policy into a small set of generalized rules that instead rely on a reference data file.
-Writing policy rules to use attributes from a reference data file has to be done with thought and care, as the generalized policy needs to consider the diverse requirements of different hosts or connectors.
+Writing policy rules to use attributes from a reference data file has to be done with thought and care, as the generalized policy needs to consider the diverse requirements of different apps or AppGroups.
 Refer to other sections in this chapter for some of the factors to be considered for each type of policy based on its associated reference data file.

+Nextensio therefore provides the 'Easy' mode for the first strategy and the 'Expert' mode for the second strategy.
+In the 'Easy' mode, users write high level rules through a rules editor and generate the policy from the rules.
+The rules can be edited at any time to regenerate the associated policy.
+Policies cannot be edited in this mode to ensure a policy and its rules don't go out of sync.
+The 'Expert' mode disables the rules editor and instead allows writing and editing policies directly.
+In this mode, the App and Appgroup attributes are also available, giving users more flexibility and power to use the full capabilities of OPA's Rego.

 ### Summary of policy types